You can define a local register variable with a specified register like this:

 example, some 68000 operating systems call this register

 Defining such a register variable does not reserve the register; it remains available for other uses in places where flow control determines the variable's value is not live.
+However, these registers are made unavailable for use in the reload pass; excessive use of this feature leaves the compiler too few available registers to compile certain functions.

 This option does not guarantee that GCC will generate code that has